JonasPrimbs/movesense-ble-ecg-firmware/README.md

     - R: unused field
     - UNIX-timestamp: 64-bit UNIX-timestamp of the current time on the client in microsecond-precision to be used in measurement data.

-  - **Data Transfer Characteristic** with 16-bit UUID `0x2BF4`: provides *INDICATE* access to data transfered from the local sensor storage.
+  - **Data Transfer Characteristic** with 16-bit UUID `0x2BF4`: provides *NOTIFY* access to data transferred from the local sensor storage.
 Triggered by the transfer-op bit from the configuration-characteristic.
+When a Data-Transfer is triggered, the notifications on this property should be activated.
+A file in [SBEM](https://www.movesense.com/docs/esw/data_storage/)-Format will be transferred to the client in sequential notifications.
+End of the transfer is signaled by sending an individual 0 byte, which is not part of the file.
+Chunks containing ECG data are of length 10 and have chunk ID 104.
+Chunks containing IMU Data are of length 38 and have chunk ID 105.

 ---